 A light jet might be perfect for a quick regional business trip, while a larger, long-range jet is better for an international family vacation.
 Thinking through these specifics will help you communicate your requirements clearly and allow a provider to match you with the ideal aircraft from their fleet.

-Evaluate Their Safety Record
+Dig Into Their Safety Record

 Safety is non-negotiable.
 A top-tier charter provider will have an impeccable safety record and hold the highest third-party safety ratings.
 Look for certifications from organizations like ARGUS and Wyvern.
 The highest ARGUS rating is Platinum, which is awarded only to operators who pass a rigorous on-site audit.